-Number of Animals Maximum allowable number of animals retaining corneal reflexes after 3 minutes and 5 minutes
+Number of Animals [] Maximum allowable number of animals retaining corneal reflexes after 3 minutes and 5 minutes

-Allillais 3 minutes 5 minutes
+Animais 3 minutes 5 minutes

 10 0 0

 15 2 0

 20 3 1

-25 4 2

-30 5 2

-35 6 3

-40 7 4

-45 9 5

-50 10 5

-The choice of how many animals are used must be made by the person submitting the trap, with the understanding that the lower sample sizes have a greater risk of an effective trap being rejected.
+The choice of how many animals are used should be made by the person submitting the trap, with the understanding that the lower sample sizes have a greater risk of an effective trap being rejected.

-^{} The number of animals to be tested must be chosen before the test starts, and when the maximum allowable number of failures is reached the trial must be stopped.
-For example, if a sample size of ten is chosen and the trap fails to render the first animal unconscious within three minutes, then the trial must stop because the maximum allowable number of failures has been exceeded.
+The number of animals to be tested should be chosen before the test starts, and when the maximum allowable number of failures is exceeded, the trial should be stopped.
+For example, if a sample size of ten is chosen and the trap fails to render the first animal unconscious within three minutes, then the trial should stop because the maximum allowable number of failures (i.e., 0) has been exceeded.